 But most investors don’t have a clear method or strategy that they apply.
 They’re simply at the mercy of the latest market news – getting frightened when the market drops, and getting over-optimistic when it heads up.
 In other words, they’re making very important decisions based only on vague ideas, feelings or guesses – which can easily change from one day to the next.

 The key point here is that the Saltydog system is not based upon a vague, subjective view of what the market, a fund or a stock might be about to do.
 It’s a system.
 It’s based on hard numbers.
 And there are clear rules to follow.

 So with Saltydog you’re not acting on your own hopes, fears or hunches of where the market might be heading.
-On the contrary, you look at some very specific numbers and information which we update for you every week – numbers that clearly show you trends that are already happening in the market – and you make your decisions from that.
+On the contrary, you look at some very specific numbers and charts which we update for you every week – data that clearly shows you trends that are already happening in the market – and you make your decisions from that.

 It’s not going by your own feelings.
 And it doesn’t rely on you making predictions or guessing where the market might be heading next.
 Instead it’s looking at the weekly Saltydog data and following a few simple rules.

 As long as you’re capable of comparing a few numbers (“This is the highest… These are the most consistent”) and following some basic guidelines, it’s perfectly possible for you to take advantage of market trends using the Saltydog system.

 Here’s what people using the Saltydog system – private investors just like you – have said.
 And please note, they were investing over a period when the FTSE’s annual performance was often flat or even negative:

 “It’s easy to understand and lets you know the sectors which are doing well at present.
 I’m up 25% in 18 months… It’s worth every penny.”
 David Moody

 “It’s easy to follow and I’m gaining in confidence.
 My initial investment has grown 30% in under 3 years.
 Delighted.”
 Christine Corner